 - Difficulty in breathing/shortness of breath: As the function of hemoglobin is to carry oxygen to cells of the body low level of hemoglobin causes difficulty in breathing and shortness of breath while doing activities.

-- Delay Healing of Wounds: Blood contains nutrition and oxygen and helps in fast metabolism low level of hemoglobin leads to delays in the healing of wounds.
+- Delay Healing of Wounds: Blood contains nutrition and oxygen, and helps in fast metabolism.
+Low levels of hemoglobin lead to delays in the healing of wounds.

 - Growth Retardation: There are growth issues in children.